mibur1/psy111/book/introduction/1_Setup/2_Usage.md

 conda activate psy111
 ```

-You should now see a `(psy111)` in the terminal, indicating that you have succesfully activated the new environment.
+You should now see a `(psy111)` in the terminal, indicating that you have successfully activated the new environment.

 You can then type